noelkim/Brainbay.RickAndMorty/README.md

  ## For Extra Points
 Create a view that shows all the characters from a given planet.
 The application should accept the planet in the URL.
-solution:
+ - solution:
-Because of a time constraint, this is implemented in a simple way.
+Because of the time constraint, it is implemented in a very simple way.
-Adding a query string `locationId` and passing in the Id property of a character's origin location will filter the Index view as such. e.g) https://localhost:44351/Characters?locationId=1
+Adding a query string `locationId` and passing in the Id property of a character's origin location will filter the Index view accordingly.

+e.g) https://localhost:44351/Characters?locationId=1

 ## Unit test projects
 Brainbay.Submission.DataAccess has its matching test project Brainbay.Submission.DataAcess.Tests with below test classes.
-* ChracterEntityTests.cs: this contains the EF entity tests for Chracter class
+* CharacterEntityTests.cs: contains the EF entity tests for Character class
-* ChracterDtoTests.cs: this contains the EF data saving from the DTO objects so that the DTO<>Entity mapping done with AutoMapper can be tested.
+* CharacterDtoTests.cs: contains the EF data saving from the DTO objects so that the DTO <> Entity mapping with AutoMapper can be tested.
 * EntityTestsBase.cs: includes the test setup codes.
-Although EF in-memory option can be used, instead SQLite with memory datasource is used.
+Although EF in-memory option can be used, SQLite with memory datasource is used instead.
 ```csharp
             // Use Sqlite in-memory database
             dbOptions = new DbContextOptionsBuilder<RickAndMortyContext>()